 Museum curators Jovita Yesilyurt and Ranee Prakash are joining forces with V Factor volunteers to prepare botanical specimens for digitisation.

-By taking part, you'll be helping to bring important collections - including Sir Joseph Banks's historically significant Herbarium specimens - into the twenty-first century.
+Volunteers taking part are helping to bring important collections - including Sir Joseph Banks's historically significant Herbarium specimens - into the twenty-first century.

 Build your skills through a career-focused placement in our media, marketing or archive departments.
 Internships are an intensive experience with a clear developmental journey.